Four steps to setting prices

 2. Set a goal for your profit margin

 Because you're not in business to just break even, decide on your desired profit margin, or the amount you can keep after production costs.
 Determine a reasonable profit margin by researching industry standards.
 View financial data from Butler Consultants on average net profit by industry, or read business publications that report on profit margin trends.
-In 2014, for example, Forbes reported restaurants have an average net profit of 5.1%,1 and The Fiscal Times reported daycare centers average a 7.5% margin.2 Once you know your industry's average, you can adjust your base price accordingly.
+In January 2018, for example, a report from the New York University Stern School of Business showed that business and consumer services have an average net profit of 5.2%, and transportation averages a net profit of 4.5%.1 Once you know your industry's average, you can adjust your base price accordingly.

 3. Perform a competitive analysis